Statewide community flu vaccine clinics start Sept. 27

-“They can come in or drive thru,” Faulkner County Health Unit officials said.
-“It’s free, there’s no out-of-pocket cost.
-Anyone with insurance is asked to bring their insurance cards, but even if they don’t have insurance, there’s still no fee for them.”

-The Faulkner County Health Unit is at 811 N. Creek Dr. In Conway.

-The shot is available at no charge at all locations across the state, ADH said.
+The shot is available at no charge.
 People should bring their insurance cards with them to the flu vaccine clinic.
 If anyone does not have insurance, or the insurance does not cover flu vaccine, the vaccine will still be available at no charge.
 Please contact the nearest local health unit for information about community flu vaccine clinics.
 Local health unit contact information can be found at www.healthy.arkansas.gov.

-“The flu should not be taken lightly,” Dr. Jennifer Dillaha, Chief Medical Officer, said in the release.
+“The flu should not be taken lightly,” said Dr. Jennifer Dillaha, Chief Medical Officer.
 “We are encouraging everyone to get a flu vaccine to protect themselves and their families, because it is hard to predict in advance how severe the flu season is going to be.
 With the ongoing COVID-19 pandemic, it is especially important to keep yourself healthy and out of the hospital.”

 Annual flu vaccination is recommended for most adults and children six months and older.
 The flu virus changes from year to year, and this year’s vaccine protects against flu viruses expected to cause the most illness this flu season.